turbot/pipes-docs/docs/reference/query-filter.md

 inputs is not null
 ```

-You can use json arrow operators for json fields, with the usual string,
+You can use JSON arrow operators for JSON fields, with the usual string,
 numeric, and boolean operators:

 ```sql